 Spring has sprung early as always with Mallorca´s mild climate.
 The fields are carpeted with yellow buttercups and the wild jasmine catches your senses.
 Its almost Easter in Mallorca.

-All of which can only mean one thing, that Semana Santa (Holy Week) is upon us.
+Which only means one thing, that Semana Santa (Holy Week) is upon us!

-As with the rest of Spain, the week leading up to Easter Sunday is a very important week in the Mallorcan calendar.
+As with the rest of Spain, the week leading up to Easter Sunday is one of the most important weeks in the Mallorcan calendar.

-Starting with Palm Sunday, the triumphant entry of Jesus into Jerusalem is commemorated with religious processions in most towns with participants carry sprigs or fronds of palm (many beautifully woven) or olive which are blessed as part of the ceremony.
+Starting with Palm Sunday, the triumphant entry of Jesus into Jerusalem is commemorated with religious processions in most towns with participants carrying sprigs of palm beautifully woven which are blessed as part of the ceremony.

 Usually held at night, hooded penitents walk in complete silence save only for a single rhythmic drumbeat.
 It is an intense and unforgettable experience and one not to be missed.

-It might sound eerie but Semana Santa is a dramatic and mesmerising journey into Mallorca´s and indeed Spain´s Medieval past.
+It might sound eerie but Semana Santa is a dramatic and mesmerising journey into Mallorca´s Medieval past.

 Then, with Lent having ended, Easter Sunday kicks off Mallorca´s fiesta season!
-It´s time to indulge after fasting and no better way than to eat empanades, cocarrois, crespells and robiols, all typical Mallorcan Easter pastries.
+It´s time to indulge the taste buds and no better way than to eat empanades, cocarrois, crespells and robiols, all typical Mallorcan Easter pastries.

 Empanades, a circular pie usually with a meat based filling, are eaten as a celebration of the end of Lent, when people could return to eating meat.
 Cocarrois are crescent shape pastries with a filling of vegetables, raisins and pine nuts.

-The robiol, also crescent shaped but a sweet pastry is filled with sweet, jam or pumpkin and crespells are sweet biscuits cut into shapes.
+The robiol, a crescent shaped sweet pastry is filled with jam or pumpkin and crespells are sweet biscuits cut into shapes.